Spin amplification in realistic systems: Continuous-wave drive spin amplification in realistic systems

-Even without decay and decoherence, deviations of the Hamiltonian from the nearest-neighbor Ising model also reduce the quality of the spin amplification.
-This is illustrated in Fig.~\ref{fig_weak_drive}(d).
-The most detrimental is the long-range interaction of the form $J_{z,jk}=J_z|j-k|^{-3}$ (dashed green) that completely shuts down spin amplification for the weak drive $\Omega/J_z=0.1$.
-This is due to the fact that the next-nearest-neighbor $|J_{z,jk}|=J_z/8$ is larger than $\Omega$, and hence tuning of the drive into resonance due to an excited spin does not happen.
-It is still possible to achieve some spin amplification by choosing a larger $\Omega$~\cite{furman_prb06}.
-Another imperfection of the Hamiltonian shown in Fig.~\ref{fig_weak_drive}(d) is the non-zero $J_x/J_z = 0.14$, which is approximately equal to the ratio calculated from the full model of the persistent-current artificial atoms for the chosen parameters.
-This leads to a minor decrease in spin amplification.
-Finally, even if the Hamiltonian is the ideal nearest-neighbor Ising model, but the initial single-excitation state is a superposition of all the possible positions in the ensemble instead of being localized in the end spin, the continuous-wave drive spin amplification also becomes significantly worse.
+Another imperfection of the Hamiltonian shown in Fig.~\ref{fig_weak_drive}(d) is the non-zero $J_x/J_z = 0.14$ (dotted blue), which is approximately equal to the ratio calculated from the full model of the persistent-current artificial atoms for the chosen parameters.
+This also leads to a minor decrease in spin amplification.
+Finally, even if the Hamiltonian is the ideal nearest-neighbor Ising model, but the initial single-excitation state is a superposition of all the possible positions in the ensemble instead of being localized in the end spin, the continuous-wave drive spin amplification has a significantly lower maximum $P_1-P_0$ (dash-dotted cyan).

-We are unable to reproduce the idealized continuous-wave drive spin amplification in 2D described by Ref.~\cite{close_prl11}.
-This could be due to the fact that we simulate the full nearest-neighbor transverse-field Ising model with the exponential basis size of the Hilbert space instead of approximating it by an effective tunneling model with a reduced basis~\cite{close_prl11}.

-It was argued~\cite{close_prl11} that the same intuition from the 1D case (described in the beginning of this appendix) should also apply in 2D.
-In 2D, when all spins are in the ground state, the corner spins are effectively detuned by $2J_{z}$, the edge spins by $3J_{z}$, and the bulk spins by $4J_{z}$.
+The 2D version of the continuous-wave spin amplification is illustrated in Fig.~\ref{fig_2d_weak_drive}.
+The intuitive explanation~\cite{close_prl11} builds upon the one from the 1D case (described in the beginning of this appendix).
+Again accounting for factors of $2$ resulting from the different scaling of the $\Delta_j$ terms and double counting of the $J_{z,jk}$ terms compared to Ref.~\cite{close_prl11}, the argument is that in 2D, when all spins are in the ground state, the corner spins are effectively detuned by $8J_{z}$, the edge spins by $12J_{z}$, and the bulk spins by $16J_{z}$.
 This is due to the different number of the nearest neighbors that the spins in the different locations have.
-Setting the corner spin to the excited state makes the neighboring edge spins be detuned by only $J_{z}$.
-Thus, introducing another drive with this detuning should make the edge spins become excited.
-Once they are, the neighboring bulk spins should see their detuning effectively vanish, and hence the same resonant drive as for the 1D case should be enough to excite them.
-Thus, a two-frequency continuous-wave drive is expected to be sufficient to perform spin amplification in an idealized 2D ensemble.
+Setting the corner spin to the excited state makes the neighboring edge spins be detuned by only $4J_{z}$.
+Thus, introducing another drive with $\Delta_{\text{avg},2}=-4J_{z}$ makes the edge spins become excited.
+Once they are, the neighboring bulk spins see their detuning effectively vanish, and hence the same resonant drive as for the 1D case can excite them.
+Thus, a two-frequency continuous-wave drive is sufficient to perform spin amplification in an idealized 2D ensemble.